pivotal/docs-tap/vscode-extension/getting-started.hbs.md

 There are two ways to create these files:

-- Use the [VS Code Snippets](#catalog-information) that Tanzu Developer Tools provides.
+- Use the [VS Code snippets](#catalog-information) that Tanzu Developer Tools provides.
   For more information about the snippets, see the
   [VS Code documentation](https://code.visualstudio.com/docs/editor/userdefinedsnippets).